-...fifth graders in basic reading and writing skills and developed their interpersonal skills through group crafts and teamwork activities.
+...seniors.
+In high school, I tutored third through fifth graders in basic reading and writing skills and developed their interpersonal skills through group crafts and teamwork activities.
 While I am open to tutoring a broad range of subjects and tests, I am most passionate about Math, Statistics, Economics, and US History.
 In my experience helping students prepare for the SAT, I have found that interactive activities and group work really help!
-I am a firm believer in the work-hard-play-hard mindset and find it...
+I am a firm...

 Read more